 Monkeys in Cambodia – Asva and Cambodian Mobile Games Development

-After the last game’s dark atmosphere, today’s game is much more light-hearted.
-Asva The Monkey is a mobile game for Google’s Android and Apple’s iOS developed by the Cambodian studio Osja.
-Basically it’s a challenging puzzle game in which you take control of Asva, the monkey.
-Asva lives in the forest near Angkor Wat, Cambodia’s famous World Heritage site.
-One day he follows a strange light which leads him into another mystical world.
-It’s now up to the player to guide Asva back home by solving various puzzles.
-Players have to escape mazes and collect items in a specific way, as Asva can not move backwards or diagonally.
+Unlike the previous game, Asva The Monkey is light-hearted and entertaining.
+The game is centered around a challenging puzzle, where the player takes control of Asva, the monkey.
+Asva lives in the forest near Angkor Wat, a famous World Heritage site in Cambodia.
+One day, while wandering around, he follows a strange light which leads him to another mystical world.
+The player’s goal is to guide Asva back home by solving various puzzles.
+To do this, they must help Asva escape mazes and collect items in a specific way.
+However, there are a few limitations – Asva cannot move backwards or diagonally.
 Instead, he is very good at jumping.